Jet Suppression and Azimuthal Anisotropy from RHIC to LHC: Abstract

 \section{Abstract}

 Azimuthal anisotropies of high-$p_T$ particles produced in heavy-ion collisions are understood as an effect of a geometrical selection bias.
 Particles oriented in the direction in which the QCD medium formed in these collisions is shorter, suffer less energy loss, and thus, are over-represented in the final ensemble compared to those oriented in the direction in which the medium is longer.
-In this work we present the first semi-analytical predictions, including propagation through a realistic, hydrodynamical background, of the azimuthal anisotropies for jets, obtaining a quantitative agreement with available experimental data as function of the jet $p_T$, its cone size $R$ and the collisions centrality.
+In this work we present the first semi-analytical predictions, including propagation through a realistic, hydrodynamical background, of the elliptic azimuthal anisotropy for jets, obtaining a quantitative agreement with available experimental data as function of the jet $p_T$, its cone size $R$ and the collisions centrality.
 Jets are multi-partonic, extended objects and their energy loss is sensitive to substructure fluctuations.
-This is determined by the physics of color coherence that relates to the ability of the medium to resolve those partonic fluctuations.
-Namely, color dipoles whose angle is smaller than a critical angle, $\theta_c$, are not resolved by the medium and they effectively act as a coherent source of energy loss.
-We find that jet azimuthal anisotropies have a specially strong dependence on coherence physics due to the marked length-dependence of $\theta_c$.
-By combining our predictions for the collision systems and center of mass energies studied at RHIC and the LHC, covering a wide range of typical values of $\theta_c$, we show that the relative size of jet azimuthal anisotropies for jets with different cone-sizes $R$ follow a universal trend that indicates a transition from a coherent regime of jet quenching to a decoherent regime.
+This sensitivity is determined by the physics of color coherence that relates to the ability of the medium to resolve those partonic fluctuations.
+Specifically, color dipoles with an angular separation smaller than a critical angle, $\theta_c$, are not resolved by the medium and they effectively act as a coherent source of energy loss.
+We find that elliptic jet azimuthal anisotropy has a specially strong dependence on coherence physics due to the marked length-dependence of $\theta_c$.
+By combining our predictions for the collision systems and center of mass energies studied at RHIC and the LHC, covering a wide range of typical values of $\theta_c$, we show that the relative size of elliptic jet azimuthal anisotropies for jets with different cone-sizes $R$ follows a universal trend that indicates a transition from a coherent regime of jet quenching to a decoherent regime.
 These results suggest a way forward to reveal the role played by the physics of jet color decoherence in probing deconfined QCD matter.